naveenreddyalka/Theater/README.txt

 App.java is the Main class

-First full empty line will be used as end of seating arraignment Second full empty line will be used for end of tickets need to be booked
+First full empty line will be used as end of seating arrangements Second full empty line will be used for end of tickets need to be booked

 Below is the sample request and response.